Content

 Keep reading to learn about possible honey benefits sexually.

-While the answer to “does a teaspoon of honey make you last longer” is unclear, there are still health benefits to this natural sweetener.
+While the answer to “Does a teaspoon of honey make you last longer?” is unclear, this natural sweetener still has health benefits.

-A syrupy liquid that honeybees make from plant nectar, honey is used in many foods and recipes.
-It’s thought that humans have used honey for over 8,000 years, according to some historical evidence.
+Honey is a syrupy liquid that honeybees make from plant nectar.
+As you’re well aware, it’s used in many foods and recipes.
+According to some historical evidence, humans have used honey for over 8,000 years.

 304 calories